CALL FOR FREE CONSULTATION

 EMDR vs. CBT:

-CBT focuses on the process of changing thought patterns by reframing them at the conscious level.
-EMDR, on the other hand, works at the neurological level to process the traumatic memories and often gets results faster than CBT for trauma-related conditions.
+CBT is all about changing thought patterns by reframing them at a conscious level.
+EMDR is about reprocessing traumatic memories, and typically gets there faster than CBT can, specifically for trauma-related conditions.

 EMDR vs. Exposure Therapy: